-(f) impact on native vegetation.
-A3 Р3 Building setback for buildings for sensitive use must comply with all of the following: (a) be sufficient to provide a separation Building setback for buildings for sensitive use (including residential use) must prevent conflict or fettering of primary industry uses on adjoining distance from a plantation forest, Private Timber Reserve or State Forest of 100 m; (a) having regard to all of the following: the topography of the site; (b) be sufficient to provide a separation distance from land zoned Significant (b) the prevailing setbacks of existing buildings on nearby lots; Agriculture of 200 m. (c) the location of existing buildings on the site; (d) retention of vegetation; (e) the zoning of adjoining and immediately opposite land; the existing use on adjoining and immediately opposite sites; (g) the nature, frequency and intensity of emissions produced by primary industry uses on adjoining and immediately opposite lots; (h) any proposed attenuation measures; (i) any buffers created by natural or other features.
-A4 P4 Buildings and works must be setback from land zoned Environmental Management no less than: 100 m. zone unre envii lings and works must be setback from land d Environmental Management to minimise asonable impact from development on ronmental values, having regard to all of the wing: (a) the size of the site; (b) the potential for the spread of weeds or soil pathogens; (c) the potential for contamination or sedimentation from water runoff; (d) any alternatives for development.
+Building setback for buildings for sensitive use (including residential use) must prevent conflict or fettering of primary industry uses on adjoining land, having regard to all of the following:

+- (a) the topography of the site; - (b) the prevailing setbacks of existing buildings on nearby lots; - (c) the location of existing buildings on the site; - (d) retention of vegetation; - (e) the zoning of adjoining and immediately opposite land; - (f) the existing use on adjoining and immediately opposite sites; - (g) the nature, frequency and intensity of emissions produced by primary industry uses on adjoining and immediately opposite lots; - (h) any proposed attenuation measures; - (i) any buffers created by natural or other features.

+Buildings and works must be setback from land zoned Environmental Management no less than: 100 m.

+Buildings and works must be setback from land zoned Environmental Management to minimise unreasonable impact from development on environmental values, having regard to all of the following:

+- (a) the size of the site; - (b) the potential for the spread of weeds or soil pathogens; - (c) the potential for contamination or sedimentation from water runoff; - (d) any alternatives for development.